DSPS: Differentiable Stellar Population Synthesis: Differentiable Stellar Population Synthesis

-Galaxy samples targeted by cosmological surveys are commonly defined in terms of observable quantities that derive from the full SED, such as the photometric flux observed through a broad-band filter, or the strength of a particular emission line.
+In the previous section, we showed how calculation of the full SED of a galaxy can be formulated to admit a differentiable implementation.
+But galaxy samples targeted by cosmological surveys are commonly defined in terms of observable quantities that {\it derive} from the full SED, such as the photometric flux observed through a broad-band filter, or the strength of a particular emission line.
 We now describe differentiable techniques for predicting these two quantities in turn.